xuejmnet/easy-query-doc/src/en/prop/enum-prop.md

 ### Database Object Property Enum Values

 ::: warning Notice!!!
-> If your database has both numeric types and string types to store enums, it is recommended that you create `NumberEnumValueAutoConverter` converter + `INumberEnum` interface, `NumberEnumValueAutoConverter`'s `apply` checks if it implements `INumberEnum.class`,
+> If your database has both numeric types and string types to store enums, it is recommended that you create `NumberValueAutoConverter` converter + `INumberEnum` interface, `NumberValueAutoConverter`'s `apply` checks if it implements `INumberEnum.class`,
-> Then create `StringEnumValueAutoConverter` converter + `IStringEnum` interface, `StringEnumValueAutoConverter`'s `apply` checks if it implements `IStringEnum.class`
+> Then create `StringValueAutoConverter` converter + `IStringEnum` interface, `StringValueAutoConverter`'s `apply` checks if it implements `IStringEnum.class`
-> If you don't want to create multiple converters, you can create an `Object` converter to handle it yourself `EnumConverter implements EnumValueAutoConverter<IEnum<?>,Object>`
+> If you don't want to create multiple converters, you can create an `Object` converter to handle it yourself `EnumConverter implements ValueAutoConverter<IEnum<?>,Object>`
 :::

 ```java